prgr4m/patron/docs/projects.rst

 tools that exist in the python community (paver comes to mind) but I have chosen to use fabric in order to get that `rake` functionality for python.
-This is the only python 2.x project dependency and will be switching over to invoke some time in the future.
+This is the only python 2.x project dependency and will be switching over to invoke+patchwork some time in the future.

 To create a task, run the following command within a generated project::